daattali/beautiful-jekyll/_drafts/How Autopiloting Your Home Life Can be a Good Thing.md

 redirect_from: []

 ---
+PICTURES ON DESKTOP

 How Autopiloting Your Home Life Can be a Good Thing

 Have you heard of autopiloting before?
 I see autopiloting as essentially the non-negotiable, no thinking decisions of your day that don’t require being fully present.
 The less small decisions we have to make every day, the better.
 This is because using autopiloting helps to free up our mental space for more pressing things.
 It also can give space for what matters most for us.
 Today on the blog, I'm sharing about [how autopiloting your home life can be a good thing](https://an.athletenetwork.com/blog/autopilot-is-a-good-thing).

 What is autopiloting?
 According to [a blog](https://www.mindfulnessmuse.com/mindfulness/pros-and-cons-of-being-on-automatic-pilot#:\~:text=In%20%E2%80%9CMindfulness%2DBased%20Cognitive%20Therapy,the%20present%20moment%20is%20clouded.) on mindfulnessmuse.com:

 In “Mindfulness-Based Cognitive Therapy,” Crane explains that “the term ‘automatic pilot’ describes a state of mind in which one acts without conscious intention or awareness of present-moment sensory perception.”